 Ellen’s enthusiasm and energy for natural history are obvious from her letters.
 Reading them, you get a strong sense of her writing quickly, and with feeling.
 She skips from one topic to another, covering a huge range in each letter.

 She was generous with her specimens and her knowledge, but seems to have been conscious of the price of postage, which was paid by the person receiving the letter.
-Double sheet letters cost twice as much as single sheet ones so when she had filled one sheet of paper with writing, Ellen turned it round and wrote across it at right angles.
-This is called cross hatching and makes the letters much more challenging to read, particularly now that they have aged!
+Double sheet letters cost twice as much as single sheet ones so when she had filled one sheet of paper with writing, often Ellen turned it round and wrote across it at right angles.
+This is called cross hatching and makes the letters much more challenging to read, particularly now that the ink has faded with age!